dcmi/dc-srap/terms/date_subproperties.md

 ### dateLost

-- Label: "Date XXX"
+- Label: "Date Lost"
 - Definition: Date when a decision is made that the publication has been lost.
 - Type: Property
 - Subproperty Of: dcterms:date
 - Usage: Provide this date if there is no reasonable doubt that the publication has been lost.
 Criteria for this may be developed locally.

-### dateAvailableAsDraft
+### dateAvailableAsPublicDraft

-- Label: "Date available as draft"
+- Label: "Date Available As Public Draft"
-- Definition: Date(s) when a resource has been made available in the Web or for a limited number of reviewers as a draft.
+- Definition: Date when a draft has been made available on the web or in an open repository such as ArXiv.
 - Type: Property
 - Subproperty Of: dcterms:date
 - Usage: Provide this information if known.
-Example: a date when a specific version of an Internet draft (I-D) was made available in the Web by IETF.
+Example: a date when an Internet draft (I-D) is made available in the Web by IETF.

 ### dateSubmittedAsPreprint